Sideline Chatter: What did they think would happen if they called them ‘Rowdies?’

 Head games

-The NFL suspended Bears receiver Javon Wims for two games cheap-shotting the Saints’ C.J.
+The NFL suspended Bears receiver Javon Wims for two games for cheap-shotting the Saints’ C.J.
 Gardner-Johnson — one game for the blows and, presumably, another game for being stupid enough to repeatedly punch a guy’s helmet.

 Talking the talk